-I. Office Hours:
+J. Office Hours:

 I am delighted to talk with a student or students almost any time.
 Often the best time to ask questions is right after class when your questions are fresh, and I am happy to remain after class to discuss any questions that come up.
-I will also have office hours on Mondays and Wednesdays from 3:00 to 5:00pm.
+I will also have office hours on Mondays from 4:15-6:15pm and Thursdays from 2:00 to 4:00pm.
 You may drop in any time during those hours.
+Or you may sign up for office hours in advance on the sign up sheets that will be posted each week outside the Executive Offices.
 Or you may schedule an appointment in advance, either during those office hours or at any other time that is mutually convenient.
 Please contact my assistant, Christy Alvarez, to schedule appointments.
 You can reach her in person (her desk is right outside my office), by phone (714-459-1168), or by email (calvarez@wsulaw.edu).
 If you cannot make a scheduled appointment, please notify Christy as soon as possible so that time can be freed up for another student.
 You can also reach me directly by email (aeasley@wsulaw.edu) with any questions you might have.

-J. Web Course:
+K. Web Course:

 Sometime before the first day of class I will set up a LexisNexis Web Course for this class.
 DURING ORIENTATION YOU WILL BE TOLD HOW TO REGISTER WITH LEXISNEXIS.
 YOU WILL THEN BE ENROLLED IN THE WEB COURSE FOR MY CLASS AND WILL BE ABLE TO ACCESS MATERIALS POSTED TO THE WEB COURSE SITE.
 During the semester I will use this web course to send you emails, make class announcements and post course documents such as this syllabus and charts, questions, outlines and other documents that pertain to the topics we will study.
 I will not bring "handouts" to class - they will always be posted on the web course for you to download on your own.
-I may also use the web course to post practice exams.
+I will also use the web course to post practice exams.
 Finally the web course can be used to hold out-of-class discussions.

 The web course will be important to your success in this class.
 Please make sure you have access to the site.
 You should test your access BEFORE the first day of class.
-There are computers in the library if you need one.

-K. Reading Assignments (subject to modification):
+L. Reading Assignments (subject to modification):